-20. Appreciation Events – Piktochart’s Hopeful Awards
+17. Appreciation Events: Piktochart’s Hopeful Awards

-Appreciation events are any occasion in which companies take time to celebrate and be thankful for employees, customers, or both.
+Appreciation events are any occasion companies take time to celebrate and be thankful for employees, customers, or both.
 These can involve small events spread out over time or large, yearly affairs like the one thrown in this example.

-Piktochart invites their employees to an all-expenses paid trip to the Maldives to participate in the Hopeful Awards.
-The Hopeful Awards represent both the company’s mission and their reward system, giving out points to employees who demonstrate leadership skills, positive attitudes, or any other desirable trait that contributes to the team’s success.
+Piktochart invites its employees to an all-expenses paid trip to the Maldives to participate in the Hopeful Awards.
+The Hopeful Awards represent both the company’s mission and its reward system, giving out points to employees who demonstrate leadership skills, positive attitudes, or any other desirable trait that contributes to the team’s success.
 The main idea here is that public recognition for achievement is always appreciated, even if tropical locations are outside of your resources.

 Wrapping Up: Event Marketing Example Takeaways

-- Have a clear “why”.
+- Have a clear “why.”
 Even if your entire goal is to provide a fun and memorable experience, take a page from the examples above and make sure you have a specific focus.

 - Incorporate your brand’s mission and values into every event you throw.
-As we’ve seen with multiple types of events, most of the companies in this article used their own company’s messaging for inspiration to create truly unique experiences.
+As we’ve seen with multiple types of events, most of the companies in this article used their own company messaging for inspiration to create truly unique experiences.

 Now, go make something wonderful happen.